 Synopsis:

-Experience the ultimate power fantasy as the apex predator of the seas – a giant Shark!
-Terrorize the coastal waterways.
-Tear swimmers and divers limb from limb, give the humans a reason to fear you!
+Experience the ultimate power fantasy as the apex predator of the seas — a giant shark!
+Terrorise the coastal waterways, tear swimmers and divers limb from limb, and give the humans a reason to fear you.

 Publisher: Tripwire Interactive